beebeewijaya-tech/personal-chat-server/readme.md

-# Apollo Server Chat
+# Personal Chatting Seerver

-This project is a small project about chat with authentication using Apollo Server and Javascript.
+Hi!
+It's my project **personal-chatting-system** for server with authentication using Apollo Server and Javascript..
+If you want to check on my client code, go to my another repo by clicking [here]("https://gitlab.com/3ee-/personal-chat-client")

 ## Installation